![]() |

 Relative to the status quo (hundreds of thousands of households doing this very thing outside the regulatory system), this can only improve public health and safety.
 Here's the rationale for handling laundry water differently:

-Needed Improvements to CPC/UPC Greywater Law (from our Builder's Grey Water Guide (book), edited for the SB1258 round of improvements.
+Needed Improvements to CPC/UPC Greywater Law (from our Builder's GW Guide-book, edited for the SB1258 round of improvements.

 Wherever appropriate, require achievement of performance goals (e.g., ecologically and biologically safe treatment of wastewater), with explicit designs as options, rather than specifying mandatory techniques to be used.
 The field is evolving too fast for specific designs to be relied on exclusively.